SergeyKstnko/Wordle/readme.txt

 ToDO: (in the order of importance and interest):
-* Potentially connecting to API of a dictionary to get definitions
-* Add GUI for definitions
 * Use better dictionaries
 * Suggest second guess opposite of the first one
 * Update documentation